xxdbali/godot-pickup-system/README.md

-# godot-pickup-system

-# Godot FPS Pickup System with Inventory & Save/Load Manager
+# Godot Pickup System (FPS) – Inventory, Loot & Persistence

-This project is a modular FPS-style object pickup system built in **Godot**, enhanced with an **inventory manager** and a **node store** for handling save/load functionality.
-It's ideal for first-person games that require dynamic interaction with objects, real-time inventory control, and persistent world state.
+This project is a modular FPS-style object pickup & loot system built in **Godot 4.4**, enhanced with an **inventory manager**, **item data conventions**, and foundations for a **save / restore flow**.
+It targets first‑person games needing dynamic interaction, stackable items, categorized loot, and a clean data-driven item model.

 ## 🚀 Features